mdker/zekai/README.md

 * The output of compiling the file _zekai_ is the same as zekai.js.

-* Code should be written to be statically type infereded.
+* Code should be written to be statically type inferred.

 * The implementation of the compiler translates Zekai code to ECMAScript.